 5. Bring to boil and simmer gently.
 Stir frequently to prevent the soup from sticking to the bottom of the pan.
 Cook until the peas have collapsed, about 40 minutes.

 6. The soup will become thick as it cooks.
-Add more stock if needed to achieve your personal consistency.
+Add more stock if needed to achieve the right consistency for your taste.

 7. Taste and season with salt and pepper.